|German soldiers literally on the way to Stalingrad got a good laugh out of this.|

 However it is claimed elsewhere that this in fact was an execution of 18 Yugoslav army fighters who, disguised as civilians, had been involved in shootings of German soldiers.
 The claim is that they were sentenced to death by a military court and legally executed.
 It is contended that, as grim as it was, this execution was entirely in accord with internationally-sanctioned military law practiced by all sides, such as the Americans who shot Operation Greif spies out of hand, within days of capture, during the Battle of the Bulge.

 I don't know.
 I wasn't there (honest!).
 I put the explanations there for your consideration.
 Much in this field becomes a question of how much you trust the sources (apparently Soviet in this case).
-This may strike you as quibbling over nothing, but it is important to some folks because the standard line is that ordinary Wehrmacht troops did not engage in genocide.
+This may strike you as quibbling over nothing, but it is important to some folks because the standard line is that ordinary Wehrmacht troops did not engage in genocide as appears to be the case here.
 I have my doubts about that, too, but an open mind.
-There is so much other damning evidence that one photo doesn't make much difference, but it provides a window into hidden battles that continue to this day.
+There is so much other damning evidence that one photo doesn't make much difference, but this controversy (if you can call it that) provides a window into hidden battles that continue to this day.
 There are people who want the truth out, and others who like to, shall we say, tailor it in a certain direction.
-And they live on both sides of the aisle.
+And the latter folks live on both sides of the aisle.

 |Mussolini and his mistress, Dongo, Italy, April 29, 1945|